Table of Contents Show

 The Twin Gable House exemplifies how historic residential architecture can be adapted to meet modern lifestyles without erasing its original character.
 By celebrating the logic of the home’s structure, refining its material palette, and enhancing the connection to outdoor spaces, the project creates a sophisticated, livable, and energy-conscious environment.
 It is a testament to the enduring relevance of Eichler design principles and a model for sensitive renovation in the Silicon Valley context.

-The result is a home that is at once a family sanctuary, a showcase of mid-century modern heritage, and a contemporary expression of openness, light, and material quality—a true evolution of the Eichler vision.
+The result is a home that is at once a family sanctuary, a showcase of mid-century modern heritage, and a contemporary expression of openness, light, and material quality.
+For more examples of how architects blend tradition with modern living, see our features on House of Raaz and the ANJIN Gosho Ebisugawa machiya renovation.

 Photography: Joe Fletcher Photography